trevorscott/gen-hcl/README.md

 See [here](https://devcenter.heroku.com/articles/platform-api-quickstart#authentication) to generate a Heroku auth token.

 You need to specify the names of the new assets you will be creating.
-Use hyphens and underscores for the following enviornment variables as indicated below:
+To follow Terraform naming conventions use hyphens and underscores for the following enviornment variables as indicated below:

 ```
 NEW_HEROKU_APP_NAME="name-of-new-heroku-app"